djangocon/2023.djangocon.eu/_pages/speaking.md

 {% endcomment %}

 Our <a href="{{ site.cfp_application }}/">Call for Proposals (CFP)</a> is now open!
-Submit your talk or tutorial proposal by the end of day May 31st, 2022 [AoE](https://time.is/compare/0000_31_May_2022_in_Anywhere_on_Earth), and encourage your friends and colleagues to do the same.
+Submit your talk or tutorial proposal by the end of day June 10th, 2022 [AoE](https://time.is/compare/0000_10_June_2022_in_Anywhere_on_Earth), and encourage your friends and colleagues to do the same.

 Need help with your proposal?
 We've got mentors and helpful tips on our [Speaker Resources](/speaking/speaker-resources/) page!

 ## Why Speak at DjangoCon US?

 - Presenters receive a free ticket to DjangoCon US!
-(Travel costs are not included, but potential speakers were encouraged to apply for an <a href="/opportunity-grants/">opportunity grant</a>.) {% comment %}<a href="{{site.opportunity_grant_application}}">opportunity grant</a>.
-Opportunity grant decision notifications have all been sent.{% endcomment %}
+(Travel costs are not included, but potential speakers were encouraged to apply for an <a href="/opportunity-grants/">opportunity grant</a>.)  {% comment %}Opportunity grant decision notifications have all been sent.{% endcomment %}
 - A professionally produced video of your talk will be published on our YouTube channel.
 (You may opt-out of this.)
 - Professional photographer on hand to photograph your talk.
 (Also optional.)
 - Expose the Django community to new tools, practices, or ideas.